-In 2019, One (1) habitual truancy complaint/referral was received.
-This case was filed with the Court and adjudicated.
+In 2020, One (1) habitual truancy complaint/referral was received.
+This case was transferred to the County where the juvenile resides.

 House Bill 410

 Note: House Bill 410 was passed by the General Assembly and became effective April 6, 2017.
 Below are some of the changes as a result: